Great Nonprofit Board Members: Their Qualities and Habits

 Speaking of committees, good board members know they are important to board progress and constantly look for ways they can contribute.
 If you have a board member who is conspicuously silent when it’s time to fill a committee seat that he or she is well qualified for, that could be a sign their heart is not in board service.

-Superior board members will see areas where they can add value and be excited to help make progress in a committee’s work.
+Superior board members will see areas where they can add value and be excited to help make progress in a committee’s management.
 Hopefully, you will see board members adopt the progress of a committee they are on as a project they are deeply invested in.
 They may even choose to serve on the committee after their board term is up!

 Expression of Their Ideas